tgnemecek/locamex/readme.md

 - To push to locamex use "git push production master" (using a branch is possible, but should use master instead);

 ## Changelog:

+### Version 2.0.0

+-  Added new module: Proposals, including pdf generation and transformation into Contract;
+-  Created DatabaseStatus to show animation when Meteor methods are called in Contract, Shipping and Proposal;
+-  Now its impossible to create a Contract without creating a Proposal first;

 ### Version 1.9.6